pablonunez10/pablonunez10/README.md

 ---

-### 🧠 Sobre mí
+### 🧠 About Me

-💡 Soy un **desarrollador junior paraguayo**, apasionado por la tecnología, la lógica y el diseño funcional.
+💡 I'm a **junior developer from Paraguay**, passionate about technology, logic, and functional design.
-🎓 Estudio **Ingeniería en Informática** en la **Universidad Nacional de Asunción**.
+🎓 I’m currently pursuing a **Bachelor’s Degree in Computer Science** at the **National University of Asunción**.
-💻 Trabajo con **HTML, CSS, JavaScript, React, Python y C**, aplicando buenas prácticas y buscando soluciones eficientes.
+💻 I work with **HTML, CSS, JavaScript, React, Python, and C**, always applying best practices and seeking efficient solutions.
-🧪 Tengo experiencia con **Cypress** para automatizar pruebas (QA Testing) y manejo de **Postman** para testeo de APIs.
+🧪 I have experience using **Cypress** for automated testing (QA) and **Postman** for API testing.
-🌱 Me encanta aprender, colaborar y compartir mis conocimientos con otros desarrolladores.
+🌱 I love learning, collaborating, and sharing knowledge with other developers.
-✨ Creo que el código es una herramienta para **crear, enseñar y mejorar el mundo**.
+✨ I believe that code is a tool to **create, teach, and make the world better**.

 ---

-### 🛠️ Tecnologías y herramientas
+### 🛠️ Technologies and Tools

 <p align="center">
   <a href="https://skillicons.dev">